 ABOUT

-I have been a dental hygienist, since graduating with Highest Distinction from Indiana University Northwest in 2000.
-As a dental hygienist, I have a passion for helping my patients achieve the greatest oral health possible.
+As a dental hygienist for over 20 years, I have developed a passion for helping people achieve the greatest oral health possible.
 That is why I was drawn to orofacial myology.
 I've learned that the basis of optimal oral health depends on correct function of the orofacial muscles.
-Unfortunately, the relationship between muscle function and orofacial devlopment is not stressed in most dental hygiene or dental programs. so it took some time for me to discover it.

 I was first introduced to orofacial myology after being told by an orthodontist that my own malocclusion was being caused by my "tongue thrust".
 I had already had braces as a child and had permanent retainers on my teeth, but my teeth were still not aligned properly.
 I never realized that it could be my tongue that was causing my open bite and cross bite.

 After doing some research, I discovered orofacial myology.
-I became fascinated with the field and started to see signs of myofunctional disorders in my dental patients on a daily basis.
+I became fascinated with the field and started to see signs of myofunctional disorders in my dental practice on a daily basis.

 I quickly became frustrated with the fact that I could identify these disorders in my patients, but I didn't know how to help them.
 In November 2016, I started my journey into orofacial myology by completing the IAOM level I and II courses with Kim Benkert, RDH, BSDH, MPH, COM.
 I was fortunate to be trained by one of the leaders in the field, and I'm excited to bring this therapy to Northwest Indiana.